NoraLoose/noraloose.github.io/_pages/research.md

 However, remotely triggered perturbations are usually not further disentangled according to their forcings and regions of origin.
 This is partly due to the fact that the employed technique of using correlations does not allow identification of physical causation, only mutual variability.
 In contrast, adjoint-based sensitivity studies reveal causal chains and dynamical relation- ships among physical variables encoded in the model, and shall be the approach of this work. -->

-## The OSNAP array in a broader spatial context

 ## Ice-ocean interactions: Greenland melt